Adelaide Youth Strings

 Adelaide Youth Wind Orchestra

 Formally launched in 2013, the 30-piece Adelaide Youth Wind Orchestra (AdYWO) is Adelaide’s first full-time youth wind orchestra and contributes greatly towards developing the ensemble skills of woodwind and brass musicians, as well as percussionists.
 AdYWO members are all students aged between 13 and 24.
 Some are high school students, while others are at tertiary level, many studying at the Elder Conservatorium.
 All receive regular coaching from professional musicians of the Adelaide Symphony Orchestra, Band of the SA Police and the Elder Conservatorium of Music.
-Alwin Kidney was appointed AdYWO conductor in July, 2015.
+AdYWO is currently under the leadership of AdYO Associate Conductor, Bryan Griffiths.

 Adelaide Youth Orchestra